-Meet Sara Pascoe the new host of the Great British Sewing Bee
+Meet Great British Sewing Bee presenter Sara Pascoe

-The Sewing Bee is back with a brand new host!
-We spoke to comedian Sara Pascoe to get all of the behind-the-scenes gossip about our fave show
+Get to know the Sewing Bee's latest host!
+We spoke to comedian Sara Pascoe to get all of the behind-the-scenes gossip about our fave show.

-We're very excited to get to know Sara Pascoe from the Great British Sewing Bee, who is the show's new presenter.
-Of course, she has some big shoes to fill as she takes over from former host Joe Lycett.
+We're very excited to get to know Sara Pascoe from the Great British Sewing Bee, who took over as the show's presenter last year.

-Comedian and actress Sara, 40, is best known for her role as Coco Lomax in the BBC comedies W1A and Twenty Twelve and appearances on 8 Out Of 10 Cats, Live at the Apollo and QI.
+Comedian and actress Sara is best known for her role as Coco Lomax in the BBC comedies W1A and Twenty Twelve and appearances on 8 Out Of 10 Cats, Live at the Apollo and QI.

 She also hosts the panel show Guessable on Comedy Central.
 She appeared in The Thick Of It, Free Agents and Being Human, wrote and starred in the BBC2 comedy Out of Her Mind and has written two books – Animal: The Autobiography of a Female Body and Sex Power Money.

-We caught up with Sara to discover how she got on with the newest batch of contestants and her favourite Transformation challenges.
-Plus she dishes the dirt on Patrick's dating diary and Esme's Fruitella addiction.
+We caught up with Sara to discover how she got on with the newest batch of contestants and find out about her favourite challenges from this year's show…

 More like this